giantswarm/docs/src/content/advanced/gitops/index.md

 ### Managing workload clusters

 Let's try managing clusters.
 Pick a directory which matches your cloud platform provider: AWS or Azure.
 The file structure will stay exactly the same.
-This tutorial will follow with AWS examples.
+This tutorial will use the AWS examples.

-As in previous example, we will create a single Flux resource, namely a `HelmRelease`.
+As in the previous example, we will create a single Flux resource, namely a `HelmRelease`.
 This resource will contain configuration telling Flux to reconcile a path in the demo repository (`flux-demo/03-cluster-aws`) as a Helm release.

 File structure